tnaccarato/Vis-PheWAS/README.md

 ## Prerequisites

 - Docker and Docker Compose installed on your system.
+You can follow the official Docker documentation to install Docker and Docker Compose on your system.
+- - You can access the documentation here: [Get Docker](https://docs.docker.com/get-docker/).
 - SSL Certificates (cert.pem and key.pem) for HTTPS configuration.
 - `docker-compose.yml` file from the repository.